 There are many hotels on the banks of the river Ganga and the water is quite clean here.
-In Rishikesh, I saw all kind of accommodation from luxury retreats to hostels for budget travelers.
+In Rishikesh, I saw all kinds of accommodation from luxury retreats to hostels for budget travelers.
 The environment of Rishikesh is very friendly for a solo female traveler.

 How to travel to Rishikesh

 There are trains from all major cities of India to Haridwar.
 Rishikesh is only 25 Km from Haridwar.
 Buses and taxis are available from Haridwar to Rishikesh.

 There are direct buses also for Rishikesh from Delhi.